Text Completion Practice Questions

 - Literature in English

 The registration process for the GRE is quite straightforward.
-To appear for the GRE General Test 2019, a candidate has to first create the ‘My GRE Account’.
+To appear for the GRE General Test 2020, a candidate has to first create the ‘My GRE Account’.
 The ‘My GRE Account’ will be used to complete the application and check the exam score upon the declaration of the results.
 There are three ways to register for the GRE general test, namely online, phone and mail registration.
-Candidates can opt for either online or mail method for registration in the case they want to appear for the GRE 2019 subject test.
+Candidates can opt for either online or mail methods for registration in case they want to appear for the GRE 2020 subject test.

 2. Select the GRE test type – GRE General or GRE Subject test.